 - 87 times more heat trapping power than carbon dioxide over 20 years.

-That’s why the Obama Administration set a goal for the United States to cut oil and gas methane pollution by 40 to 45 percent from 2012 levels by 2025.
+That’s why the Obama Administration created Environmental Protection Agency and Interior Department safeguards as part of a goal for the United States to cut oil and gas methane pollution by 40 to 45 percent from 2012 levels by 2025.

-The EPA’s new standards set strong limits for unintentional methane pollution.
-They require the oil and gas industry to use readily available, up-to-date, low cost technology and maintenance practices, to reduce this pollution.
+These common sense safeguards require the oil and gas industry to use readily available, up-to-date, low cost technology and maintenance practices, to reduce methane pollution and associated air toxics.

 The standards also require oil and gas companies to find and repair “leaks” — known as fugitive emissions — which are also a significant pollution source of methane and associated volatile organic compounds.